kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 spatial map and its sky system is FK5, then we can convert pixel positions to world coordinates in for example galactic coordinates by specifying a value for attribute :attr:`wcs.Projection.skyout`.
-In our case this would be for a projection object calles *proj*:
+In our case this would be for a projection object called *proj*:

 >>> proj.skyout = wcs.galactic